nhood-org/nhood-docs/CONTRIBUTING.md

     * Feature is documented in a way no further explanation is required

-* Make sure you are following commit massage convention: `<ISSUE-NUMBER> - <Clear github-style change description>`.
-Example: `NHB01 - Fix invalid swagger configuration`.
+* Make sure you are following commit massage with a clear github-style change description.
+Example: `Fix invalid swagger configuration`.

 * Assign at least one of the [Code Owners](./OWNERS.md) as reviewer.